KILTprotocol/sdk-js/docs/development-setup.md

 <script src="https://unpkg.com/@kiltprotocol/sdk-js@/dist/sdk-js.min.umd.js"></script>
 ```

-You can find the library on `window.sdk`, and use it completely dependency free.
+You can find the library on `window.kilt`, and use it completely dependency free.

 ## Build to see changes